servicepilot/TDSLink-NBA_for_zOS/Integrations/influxdb/README.md

-# TDSLink - NBA for z/OS integration with InfluxDB
+# TDSLink - NBA for z/OS integration with InfluxDB and Grafana

 This page describes how to integrate **NBA for z/OS** metrics into InfluxDB using InfluxData's Telegraf agent.